circleci/circleci-docs/jekyll/_cci2/about-circleci.md

       - run: echo "A first hello"
 ```

 Next we need to rename our two builds so that they have different names.
-In my example below I imaginatively picked `one` and `two`.
+In the example below the names are `one` and `two`.
 Change the contents of the echo statements to something different.
 To make the build take a longer period of time we can add a system sleep command.

-We need to add a `workflows` section to our config file.
+Next, you need to add a `workflows` section to our config file.
 The workflows section can be placed anywhere in the file.
-Typically it is found either at the top or the bottom of the file.
+Typically it is at the bottom of the file.

 ```yml